TinyTapeout/tinytapeout_www/content/siliwiz/nmos/_index.en.md

 ![](../images/image25.png)

 However, to see how well our MOSFET works we need to connect up the gate, drain and source.
-The body is the p substrate, and we’ve already connected that to vss.
+The body is the **p substrate**, and we’ve already connected that to vss.

 ### Drain, Source and Gate

-We need to draw the layers to connect the MOSFET’s gate, drain and source to contacts on metal1.
-For this, we’ll use 3 metal1 vias.
+We need to draw the layers to connect the MOSFET’s gate, drain and source to contacts on **metal1**.
+For this, we’ll use 3 **metal1 via**s.

 ![](../images/image48.png)

-The red polysilicon forms the gate, but which way round is the source and the drain - the cross section shows the MOSFET is symmetrical!
+The red **polysilicon** forms the gate, but which way round is the source and the drain - the cross section shows the MOSFET is symmetrical!

 For an N MOSFET to work, the body needs to be kept at the same or lower voltage as one of the remaining terminals.
 We normally do this by connecting one of the terminals to the same voltage as the body, and historically, this terminal is called the source.
 The other becomes the drain.

-Label the gate in, the source vss and the drain vdd.
+Label the gate **in**, the source **vss** and the drain **vdd**.
 We’ve already connected the body to vss.
-If you get stuck, check [my s](https://www.google.com/url?q=http://app.siliwiz.com/?preset%3Dnmosfet&sa=D&source=editors&ust=1677096507861190&usg=AOvVaw08aih5qEXFT1-Dl3SAuope)[olution he](https://www.google.com/url?q=http://app.siliwiz.com/?preset%3Dnmosfet&sa=D&source=editors&ust=1677096507861595&usg=AOvVaw1FNSXRSQuoAKtBa-RpcVZs)[re](https://www.google.com/url?q=http://app.siliwiz.com/?preset%3Dnmosfet&sa=D&source=editors&ust=1677096507861857&usg=AOvVaw3-LLkFtuKGHosd13ZJX8Lj).
+If you get stuck, check [my s](http://app.siliwiz.com/?preset%3Dnmosfet).

 ![](../images/image28.png?width=20pc)

 ### VGS curves

 In this experiment, we’re going to see what happens when we increase the gate voltage from 0v to 5v and measure the current that flows from vdd to vss.
 Current is a measure of how many charge carriers are flowing per second, it tells us how ‘switched on’ the MOSFET is.
-Current is measured in [Amps](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Ampere&sa=D&source=editors&ust=1677096507862781&usg=AOvVaw180Y96noDkpSwYrQqgnJ7_).
+Current is measured in [Amps](https://en.wikipedia.org/wiki/Ampere).

 This is one of the most important experiments we can do with a MOSFET, and it’s going to help us understand how they work in the next exercises.